RIKEN-RCCS/lens3/doc/user-guide.md

 Running MinIO leaves files in a directory ".minio.sys" in the pool directory.

+## Bucket-Pool State

+A bucket-pool has a state reflecting the state of a MinIO instance.
+It does not include the process status of a MinIO instance.

+* Bucket-pool state
+  * __None__ is quickly moves to the INITIAL state.
+  * __INITIAL__ indicates some setup is not performed yet on a MinIO instance (a transient state).
+  * __READY__ indicates a service is ready, a setup for servicing is done.
+It does not mean a MinIO instance is running.
+  * __DISABLED__ indicates a pool is temporarily unusable.
+It may transition between "READY" and "DISABLED" by actions of a owner of a pool or an administrator.
+The causes of a transition include an expiration of a pool, disabling an owner account, or making a pool offline.
+  * __"INOPERABLE"__ indicates an error state and a pool is permanently unusable.
+It has failed to run a MinIO.
+This pool cannot be used and should be removed.

 ## Other Limitations

 * Lens3 does not support listing of buckets by `aws s3 ls`.
 Simply,